tess-snyk/snyk-azure-workshop/README.md

 * Docker Desktop running locally - https://docker.com/products/docker-desktop

 # Workshop Steps

-_Note: It is assumed you have already logged into Azure using the Azure CLI as shown below_

 If you don't have the Azure CLI installed, install it now as follows

 https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

+Login to the Azure CLI:

 **Command**